charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ## Upgrading to 1.24

-There are several important changes to 1.24 that will effect all users:
+There are several important changes to 1.24 that will affect all users:

  - Charms have migrated to the [Charmhub.io](https://charmhub.io) store.
  - Control-plane units will switch to a new charm named